[6 MIN READ]

 Arthritis can be caused by an injury or infection, as well as your family history or an autoimmune condition.
 The result is the same — you have swelling and tenderness in one or more of your joints.
 Over time, the pain can worsen, and your joints become stiff.
 That makes it harder for you to move and do things you enjoy.

 “Osteoarthritis is any type of degeneration of the cartilage of a joint.
 If there’s any type of cartilage wear and tear, we call it arthritis,” says Leslie Yen, M.D., a sports medicine physician with Swedish Spine, Sports & Musculoskeletal Medicine at Cherry Hill.
 “Sometimes it’s mild.
 Sometimes it’s severe.
 It’s a spectrum.”

 Fortunately, Dr. Yen says, treatment can reduce your pain and keep you active.

 The types of arthritis

 Arthritis isn’t a single condition.
 It refers to more than 100 different types of joint problems.
 You may develop arthritis if:

-- Osteoarthritis: This most common type causes a breakdown of your cartilage – the shiny, white tissue at the ends of your bones where they form your joints.
+- Osteoarthritis: This most common type causes a breakdown of your cartilage — the shiny, white tissue at the ends of your bones where your joints are.
 It can appear after injuries or develop from normal wear and tear on your body.
 It can affect any joint in your body.